cyberphor/devsecops-cookbook/recipe-10/README.md

-## Recipe 10: Add Observability to an Kubernetes Cluster Using OpenTelemetry and Elastic
+## Recipe 10: Add observability and security to an Azure Kubernetes Service (AKS) instance using OpenTelemetry and Elastic.
-The purpose of this recipe is to add observability and security to a Kubernetes cluster using OpenTelemetry and Elastic.
+The purpose of this recipe is to add observability and security to an AKS instance using OpenTelemetry and Elastic.
 * [References](#references)
 * [Notes](#notes)
 * [Setup](#setup)